 - short term care (3–6 months)

 You can also note a preference on the age and gender of children that join your household.
 Foster carers are required to be over 21 years of age, have adequate space in their home, have no criminal record, and pass a police and working with children check.
 Please visit our foster care page for more information.

 Sanctuary is committed to establishing a model of community-based support for people seeking asylum, as a viable and sustainable alternative to homelessness and destitution.
 As part of this commitment we are partnering with individuals in the community who have a strong alignment to human rights issues and the objective of supporting people seeking asylum to integrate into our community, achieve safety, rebuild their lives and flourish.

-Sanctuary offers transitional accommodation to 75 unaccompanied men and one family who are seeking asylum, awaiting an outcome on their Protection Visa application.
-Housing and a range of supports are offered in two sites in Preston and Brunswick.
-We are also now partnering with church communities to offer dispersed housing in other suburbs.
-We work with residents to empower them to learn English, gain employment and obtain independent housing, as well as creating a socially cohesive environment in which people are free to belong and to participate.
+Sanctuary and Houses of Hope offers transitional accommodation for people who are seeking asylum, and awaiting an outcome on their Protection Visa application.
+Housing and a range of supports are offered in a variety of different settings around Melbourne.
+We are partnering with church communities to offer housing and activities.
+We work with residents to empower them to learn English, gain employment and obtain independent housing, and create a socially cohesive environment in which people are free to belong and participate.

-Our range of volunteer roles is growing fast and now includes casework, English teaching and tutoring, gardening, small carpentry and maintenance projects, food collection and distribution, art, bushwalking and employment mentoring.
+Our range of volunteer roles is growing and includes casework, English teaching and tutoring, gardening, small carpentry and maintenance projects, food collection and distribution, art, bushwalking and employment mentoring.

 For more information about becoming a Baptcare volunteer with Sanctuary, please contact 13 22 78.